During the lease term in Northern Virginia

-During tenancy, the rental belongs to the tenant we respect the tenant 's privacy.
-As the property manager Nesbitt Realty has the right and duty to reasonable entry of the rental home, but we will never abuse that right.
-If Nesbitt Realty has a good reason to come into a rental home in Summertree Condo Apts, the renter must allow us to go into the rental property.
-Some justifiable reasons to enter rental home are to:
+During lease, the rental home belongs to the tenant we respect the renter 's privacy.
+As managing agents Nesbitt Realty has the right to reasonable entry of the rental, but we will never abuse that right.
+If Nesbitt Realty has a good reason to access a rental home in Northern Virginia, the tenant must allow us to come into the rental.
+Some valid reasons to enter rental home are to:

 - Inspect the rental,